mozilla/webmaker-addons/README.md

 to configuration variables/objects in this file will take effect before the app initializes.

+## HTML Screenshot Service

+An HTML screenshot service used to render a user's creation to a PNG is located in the `htmlshot` directory.
+See [htmlshot/README.md][] for more details.

 ## Firefox Add-on

 An experimental Firefox addon that embeds this tool in a sidebar is